simonhw/middle-earth-champion/README.md

 | 2 | dob had time at the end in 0s. || Adding .date() to the end removed them. |

 ## To-do List
-- Update validate_name function to allow hyphens and spaces
+- Update validate_name function to only allow one space and/or one hypen between letters